 When you're all done, be sure to reward your cat with a healthy treat.
 A dental chew would be an excellent and appropriate choice.
 After a few of these exams, your cat may even begin to look forward to this unique treat!

 Preventing Problems During the Dental Exam

 If at any time the catfights for attention, give it up and try another day.
-Trying to restrain a cat that is clearly annoyed with your poking and prodding will only make your next attempt that much more difficult.
+Trying to restrain a cat that is clearly annoyed with your poking and prodding will only make your next attempt that much more difficult and could result in you getting bitten.
 You want the dental exams to become a positive experience.